 - All quotations more than 40 words are formatted as a block quote.
 They start on a new line with the entire quote indented a half an inch from the left margin—no quotation marks are needed.
 The in-text citation comes after the punctuation.

-For more help with In-Text Citations, see our guide on Citing Within Your Paper.
+For more help with In-Text Citations, Review our guide on Citing Within Your Paper.

 - The References list starts on a new page after the text of the paper.